mirumee/ariadne-website/docs/resolvers.md

 ## Fallback resolvers

+> **Deprecated:** Fallback resolvers are legacy feature that will be deprecated in future Ariadne release.
+See the "[Names case conversion](case-conversion.md)" chapter for new solution.

 Schema can potentially define numerous types and fields, and defining a resolver or alias for every single one of them can become a large burden.